-A copy of the plan will be available in the main office.
+A copy of the plan will be available in the office of the Director of Operations.

-While linked to the Charter School-Wide School Safety Plan, School Emergency Response Plans will be confidential and will not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a.
-Full copies of the Charter School-Wide School Safety Plan and any amendments will be submitted to the New York State Education Department within 30 days of adoption.
+While linked to the Charter School-Wide Safety Plan, School Emergency Response Plans will be confidential and will not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a.
+Full copies of the Charter School-Wide Safety Plan and any amendments will be submitted to the New York State Education Department within 30 days of adoption.
 The School Emergency Response Plan will be supplied to local police within 30 days of adoption.